-As we wade through these challenges, businesses may need to prepare for the potential of an economic downturn or recession as the Fed continues to work to combat inflation.
+As we wade through these challenges, businesses may need to prepare for the continuation of high rates, the potential of a larger economic downturn or possibly a recession as the Fed continues to combat inflation.

-Below are some key financial considerations for businesses as we operate in a stressed economy.
+Below are some key financial considerations for businesses as we operate in a volatile economic climate.

-Business profits are not the same as cash flow, so don’t look to your profit/loss statements to determine if you have enough cash to cover you.
+To know where to go, you have to know where you are.
+Business profits are not the same as cash flow, so don’t look to your profit/loss statements to determine if you have enough cash to cover your business operations.
 Dig into the details of your business’s financial statements to see what you have in cash reserves each month, and what your income/payment cycle looks like.

 Your cash flow projections should be able to tell you the cash you have right now, and a projection for what your cash will likely look like in six months.
 If you’re in an industry with long payment cycles, like freight or leasing companies, you will likely need to forecast more aggressively to truly see what your business cash flow and income amount to.